DataCanvasIO/YLearn/docs/source/sub/causal_model/causal_model.rst

     [Shpitser2006]_ gives a necessary and sufficient graphical condition such that the causal effect of an arbitrary set of variables on another arbitrary set can be identified uniquely whenever its identifiable.
-We call the correspondig action of verifying this condition as **general identification**.
+We call the corresponding action of verifying this condition as **general identification**.

 .. topic:: Finding Instrumental Variables